-Since mid-2008, Management has been focused on the turnaround effort required for the Company to ultimately be successful in the longer term.
-We continue to be fully committed to completing the restructuring tasks ahead, and issues that were created in past years are systematically and judicially being resolved.
+Management has been focused on building the Company into a successful organization in the long term.
+We continue to be fully committed to completing the tasks ahead, and ensuring any past issues are systematically and judicially resolved.
 This effort is critical in creating the value we expect the Company to have.
 As a result of the cash flow needs of the business, Officers have been accruing salaries and bonuses during this time.
+The table below shows the Officer compensation for 2021 and 2020: